Dubai students launch new platform 'Go Shabab'

 The online platform is dedicated to connecting young people across the Middle East with valuable internships and skill-building opportunities

-Fawaz Sharaf, a year 13 student at Dubai College, and Shahad Farhan, a year 13 student at Nord Anglia International School in Dubai, have introduced Go Shabab, an online platform dedicated to connecting young people across the Middle East with valuable internships and skill-building opportunities.
+Shahad Al-Farhan, a year 13 student at Nord Anglia International School in Dubai and Fawaz Sharaf, a year 13 student at Dubai College, have introduced Go Shabab, an online platform dedicated to connecting young people across the Middle East with valuable internships and skill-building opportunities.
 Their mission is to combat youth unemployment by addressing the growing skills gap between the capabilities of job seekers and the expectations of employers in a rapidly changing job market.

 "When I researched youth unemployment in the region, I found one of the main challenges was the skills mismatch between job seekers and employer expectations," Fawaz shared.
 "With the fast pace of technological change, it's essential that young people have access to opportunities to build job skills that schools might not cover.
 By partnering with businesses across the region, we aim to connect youth to virtual internships that offer real-world experience, accessible across borders."